Welcome to the Department of Plant Pathology at University

 I invite you to visit our web pages and learn about the exciting world of Plant Pathology.
 If you are a farmer with a plant disease problem or a home owner whose favorite ornamental plant has problems, a graduate student looking for a suitable program, or a scientist searching employment - chances are you will find an area that is of interest to you.
 Again, welcome to the Department of Plant Pathology and Microbiology at Iowa State University!

-To get a closer look at events, personnel, and departmental news, we invite you to browse through our issue archives of The Dispersal Notes, a monthly newsletter of all things PLPM.
+To get a closer look at events, personnel, and departmental news, we invite you to browse through our issue archives of The Dispersal Notes, a monthly newsletter of all things about PLPM.